vicovaro/LOG8430e-Big-Data-NoSQL-comparison/README.md

 ## The three benchmarked NoSQL databases, booted using Docker-Compose

-Each database will be contained in a cluster containing three nodes.
+Each database will be contained in a cluster.

 ### Redis